 Mediterranean oasis with crystal-clear waters and golden beaches

-Isola di Capo Rizzuto is a protected marine area, also awarded with a "bandiera verde" (assigned by the Foundation for the enviromental education) for its beaches suitable for families with children and among the best beaches in Italy.
-It is a renowned beach locality with crystal-clear waters and sandy shores but also an important archeological site: on the Capo Colonna promontory there are the Archeological Park, the Sanctuary dedicated to Hera Lacinia and many underwater ruins of greek walls.
+Isola di Capo Rizzuto is a protected marine area, also awarded with a "bandiera verde" (assigned by the Foundation for the enviromental education) for its beaches suitable for families with children.
+It is not only a renowned beach locality with crystal-clear waters and sandy shores but also an important archeological site: on the Capo Colonna promontory there are the Archeological Park, the Sanctuary dedicated to Hera Lacinia and many underwater ruins of greek walls.